batcholi/Archean_wiki/src/components/sensors/AngularVelocitySensor.md

 The angular velocity sensor is a component that measures the angular velocity on 3 axes (X, Y, Z) in rotations per second.

 # Usage
-Once placed on your construction, the sensor can be connected to a computer to retrieve the angular velocity.
+Once placed on your build, the sensor can be connected to a computer to retrieve the angular velocity.
-The measured velocity is the velocity at the position of the sensor, not the velocity of the build.

 ### List of outputs
 |Channel|Function|Value|